zspann/cssi-prework-dictionary-lab/README.md

 Steals: 5
 ```

-5. Given a team and a player's name, return that player's shoe size.
+5.Given a team and a player's name, return that player's shoe size.
 Hint: try finding the player first (the same way you did with `player_stats`) then look for his shoe size.

-6. For a given team, find the player with the largest shoe size and return their number of steals.
+6.For a given team, find the player with the largest shoe size and return their number of steals.